Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Known in some areas as a cottage or a cabana, the casita is a growing real estate staple in the American Southwest.
-As home buyers move towards using smaller, more versatile spaces, the utility and popularity of casitas are growing rapidly.
+As home buyers move towards using smaller, more versatile spaces, the utility and popularity of these little buildings are growing rapidly.

-What is a Casita?
+What Exactly is a Casita?

 What Are Casitas Typically Used For?

 For different families, the presence of a casita can mean any number of things.
 Some families use these detached homes to house in-laws or other family members in need of a place to stay.

 There is a reason why more and more developers are offering available plans for casitas in new, southwestern communities and developments.
 Their versatility for use to support many lifestyles has made them an extremely popular development, especially in Las Vegas, North Las Vegas and Henderson, Nevada.

-While the presence of these versatile structures often increase the price of a home, often home buyers are happy to make this trade-off for the guaranteed additional space and versatility that casitas provide.
+While the presence of these versatile structures often increases the price of a home, often home buyers are happy to make this trade-off for the guaranteed additional space and versatility that casitas provide.

 A casita is a detached suite separate from a traditional home; in Spanish, the word literally means “small house”.
 The term can be used to describe a broad range of different things.
 At the most basic, the word describes a structure that is unattached from the main, single-family home.
 It usually has its own plumbing and electrical systems, and at minimum, a bathroom and small kitchen.